Social media and identity: Movements against Violence

+These social movements all represent the voices of people whose welfare has been significantly altered by power struggles in society, discrimination due to not meeting unrealistic standards, and the trauma that comes from being forced to conform to an identity that is inauthentic to one’s nature.

 Platform Affordances

 The different platform affordances of social media sites can both enable and constrain the options users have for presenting themselves.
-Initially coined by Gibson (1966), Affordances, broadly, can be defined as “describing what material artefacts such as media technologies allow people to do”.
+Initially coined by Gibson (1966), Affordances, broadly, can be defined as "describing what material artifacts such as media technologies allow people to do".
 This can therefore be applied to how users of social media construct identity, through the ways in which social media sites provide users with opportunities for self-presentation.

 For example, Instagram requires users to create a profile when they register an account.
 In this, they require a username, profile photo, biography and more recently, the option to present the users chosen pronoun.
-However, none of these identifiable aspects need to be factual, and - unlike Facebook which requires users to register with their legal name - Instagram users can use pseudonyms or made-up usernames and profile pictures - giving them the ability to construct whichever identity they choose to present.
+However, none of these identifiable aspects need to be factual, and unlike Facebook, which requires users to register with their legal name, Instagram users can use pseudonyms or made-up usernames and profile pictures.
+This gives them the ability to construct whichever identity they choose to present.